hrishikesh-kadam/ola-play-studios/README.md

 Hackerearth extended 3 hours for project submission

 Session 5: 22/12/2017 02:00 AM to 22/12/2017 05:20 AM<br/>
-Created CustomPicasso class for image URL redirection support and hosted on Git gist - https://gist.github.com/hrishikesh-kadam/09cef31c736de088313f1a102f5ed3a3
+Created CustomPicasso class for image URL redirection support and hosted on GitHub gist - https://gist.github.com/hrishikesh-kadam/09cef31c736de088313f1a102f5ed3a3

 So in total I took approximately 45 hours to complete the above listed working.